-From: Defines alarm output time window
+- From: Defines alarm output time window

-To: Defines alarm output time window
+- To: Defines alarm output time window

-Days: Define the days associated with alarm
+- Days: Define the days associated with alarm

+- Action: Define the alarm action

 Sensors Tab

 The example below shows the Misc Sensors tab.
 Navigate down the control lines and configure as required.